AmericanCouncils/AyamelResourceApiServer/src/AC/WebServicesBundle/README.md

 ### Services ###

 * `ac.webservices.object_validator` - This service will use the JMS serializer and its metadata to create, or modify pre-existing objects from a client's incoming request.
+It doesn't support all JMS features yet, and it would probably be best implemented as an extension to the serializer.

-    Example:
+Usage:

         // ... get previous object